Protesters calling for Israel-Hamas ceasefire arrested in House office building

+Three of the protesters were later charged with “Assault on a Police Officer during processing,” U.S. Capitol Police said in a post on X, formerly called Twitter.

-“Demonstrations are not allowed inside Congressional Buildings,” the U.S. Capitol Police posted on X. “We warned the protestors to stop demonstrating and when they did not comply we began arresting them.”
+“Demonstrations are not allowed inside Congressional Buildings,” Capitol Police said in a post earlier in the day.
+“We warned the protestors to stop demonstrating and when they did not comply we began arresting them.”

 The protest, organized jointly by the Jewish Voice for Peace (JVP) and IfNotNow, began at noon in front of the Capitol.
 Demonstrators urged Congress take action toward a ceasefire between Israel and Hamas, which controls the Gaza Strip.